RoFL: Robustness of Secure Federated Learning: Evaluation

-\fakeparagraph{Bandwidth.} In \rfig{eval::mbench:bandwidth}, we show bandwidth requirements for the commitments and proofs while varying the number elements in the update.
-The bandwidth requirements grow linear in the number of elements, but are higher for the $L_2$-norm (\rfig{eval::mbench:bandwidth:l2}) compared to the $L_\infty$-norm (\rfig{eval::mbench:bandwidth:l8}), due to the additional commitments to the square and the corresponding proofs.
-The range proofs can be aggregated into a single proof, which has a size that increases logarithmically in the number of parameters in the update.
+\fakeparagraph{Communication.} In \rfigs{eval::mbench:bandwidth:l2}{eval::mbench:bandwidth:l8}, we show that the bandwidth requirements grow linearly in the number of parameters.
+The bandwidth costs are higher for the $L_2$-norm (\rfig{eval::mbench:bandwidth:l2}) than the $L_\infty$-norm (\rfig{eval::mbench:bandwidth:l8}), due to the additional commitments to the square and the corresponding proofs.
+The range proofs can be aggregated into a single proof, whose size increases logarithmically in the number of parameters.
 Thus, the bandwidth costs are dominated by the commitment size and the additional group elements required for the well-formedness proof.
-For 262k parameters, the data transmitted to the server per client is 75MB (72x) for the $L_2$-norm case and 51MB (48x) for the $L_\infty$-norm case, when compared to plaintext values with 32-bits per parameter.
-Clearly, this is a significant overhead that limits the size of model that this technique can scale to.
-Nevertheless, this is a significant improvement of four orders of magnitude over simply combining standard secure aggregation and sigma-protocol ZKP techniques.
-Finally, it is worth noting that while the \emph{relative} size increase is dramatic, the absolute size of the updates is about the same as a few minutes of compressed HD video and therefore still well within the capabilities of most modern connections, including wireless and mobile connections. \fakeparagraph{Optimizations.} We now show the improvements probabilistic checking of $L_\infty$ has on the microbenchmarks evaluation of our protocol.
-We will defer discussion of the subspace learning optimization for $L_2$ to the end-to-end experiments, as this requires evaluating the trade-off between the number of parameters (i.e., compression) and the model accuracy.
-For this evaluation, we set a maximum failure probability of $10^{-8}$ and assume that at least $p_v = 0.005$ of the parameters in a malicious update exceed the bound (\rfig{fig:design:hypergeometric}).
-Bandwidth-wise, probabilistic checking has only a negligible effect, since the aggregated range-proofs are already logarithmically sized (\rfig{eval::mbench:bandwidth:l8}).
-However, probabilistic checking can reduce the computation cost by 6x-17x for the clients and 6x for the server, as seen in \rfig{eval:mbench:client:zkp} and \rfig{eval:mbench:server:zkp}.
-Probabilistic checking really starts to shine when using larger numbers of parameters (e.g., from 154s to 9s on the large client, and 19s to 3s per client server-side for 262k params).
-Using probabilistic checking dramatically reduces the overhead of applying this protection while offering nearly the same level of protection.
-We believe that probabilistic checking is well suited to enhance the robustness of privacy-preserving FL \mbox{in practical deployments}. \fakeparagraph{Additional Setup Costs.} The above experiments do not include the setup cost for establishing the canceling nonces with Diffie-Hellman key exchanges between the clients.
-Compared to the overheads of commitments and ZKPs these cost are small (i.e., 9KB bandwith, and 24ms computation time per client and round for a 100 client setup).
+For 262k parameters, the data transmitted to the server per client is 75MB (72x compared to plaintext) for the $L_2$-norm setting and 51MB (48x) for the $L_\infty$-norm setting.
+Clearly, this is a significant overhead that limits the size of the model that this technique can scale to.
+However, it is worth noting that while the relative size increase is dramatic, the absolute size of the updates is about the same as a few minutes of compressed HD video and, therefore, still well within the capabilities of most modern connections, including wireless and mobile connections.